-After 10 years of interconnected films, the Marvel Cinematic Universe will be reaching a milestone with April 27's Avengers: Infinity War, which features the Avengers and the Guardians of the Galaxy teaming up to stop the Mad Titan Thanos from wielding all six Infinity Stones and annihilating the universe as we know it.
+After 10 years of interconnected films, the Marvel Cinematic Universe will be reaching a milestone with this weekend's Avengers: Infinity War, which features the Avengers and the Guardians of the Galaxy teaming up to stop the Mad Titan Thanos from wielding all six Infinity Stones and annihilating the universe as we know it.

 But with such a sprawling cast comes a wide range of comic book influences and Easter Eggs, and Newsarama has put together an exhaustive list of storylines for diehard fans to reread in the weeks to come, as Cap, Tony, T'Challa and the rest of the Marvel Cinematic Universe heads on the road to Infinity War.